szwiep/py_SBeLT/README.md

 sbelt_runner.run()
 ```

-To get started.
 For help, reach out with questions to the repository owner `szwiep` and reference the documenation in `docs/` and `paper/`!

 ## Documentation